emilesalem/go-libs/README.md

     * service URL is resolved by consul

     if the timeout is elapsed an error is returned
+- **service registration**  set ENVIRONMENT to 'dev' to enable registration at package initialization on address 127.0.0.1 with SERVICE_NAME and SERVICE_PORT.

 | envar | description | | good default |
 | :-|-: | -| -:|